ampl/mp/doc/rst/model-guide.rst

                 (x<=-5 or
                         (max((x+1)*(x+2)*(y+3), y)<=3 and exp((x+18)*y)<=12));

-..
-Below are details on the various kinds of expressions and how they are presented
-.. to the solvers.
+AMPL represents these as expression trees, which are sent to MP-based solver interfaces to be processed as particular solvers require.

 Conditional operators
 ***********************************

-AMPL already provides an ``if-then-else`` operator that returns a value that can be used in expressions:

-- if *logical-expr* then *object-expr*
-    Takes the value of *object-expr* when the *logical-expr* is true, and the value 0 when the *logical-expr* is false.

-- if *logical-expr* then *object-expr1* else *object-expr2*
+- if *constr* then *expr1* [else *expr2*]
-    Takes the value of *object-expr1* when the *logical-expr* is true, and the value of *object-expr2* when the *logical-expr* is false.
+    When *constr* is satisfied, takes the value of *expr1*;
+    when *constr* is not satisfied, takes the value of *expr2*, or 0 if the `else` phrase is omitted.

 When this operator appears in a constraint, the *logical-expr* can contain variables, in which case AMPL handles the constraint like